99x/architecture.99x.io/docs/architecture-evaluation/evaluation-overview.md

 title: Overview
 ---

+##Technical Due Diligence (TDD)

-Architecture evaluation or review refers to the evaluation of a System's architecture based on industry best practices and probable scenarios from the viewpoint of different stakeholders.
+A Technical Due Diligence refers to the evaluation of a System based on industry best practices, probable scenarios from the viewpoint of different stakeholders and future expansion plans.

-An evaluation typically encompasses review of:
+A  typically encompasses review of:
 - Architectural Decisions
-  - Requirement and decision relationship
+  - Requirement decision relationship
 - Agility of the architecture
-- Risks identified
+- Risks identified and potential migitation
 - Code and Database Health
 - Security and Privacy

+### When

+### Result